CalebEverett/pysgd/README.md

 ### Gradient Descent

 Gradient descent is a method for minimizing an objective function.
-In machine learning applications the objective function to be minimized is the error, $J$, (or cost) of a predictive model.
+In machine learning applications the objective function to be minimized is the error, `J`, (or cost) of a predictive model.
 A predictive model consists of a parameters, $\theta$, that are applied to inputs, $X$, (also called training samples, features, observations or independent variables) in order to estimate an output, $\hat{y}$ (also called a label or dependent variable).
 Gradient descent attempts to determine the parameters that when applied to a set of inputs result in the lowest total error (the difference between the actual outcome and the one predicted by the model).
 Below is the basic predictive formula.

 $$H(X,\theta)=\hat{y}$$